ariabuckles/component-sheet/README.md

 # ComponentSheet

-ComponentSheet is a better syntax for styling react elements.
+ComponentSheet is a better syntax for styling React elements.

 What ComponentSheet offers: